 3. There is less overdraw.
-The depth complexity in light view is usually much lower than that of the shadow volumes when looking at them through the side.
+After culling, the depth complexity in the light view is usually much lower than that of the shadow volumes when viewed from the side.

-Thus the extra rendering to reduce the size and complexity of large shadow volumes often leads to significant savings.
+Thus the extra rendering incurred in reducing the size and

+complexity of large shadow volumes often leads to significant savings.